2018 Vintage Yachting Games: Current Vintage Yachting Classes

 Due to circumstances that varied by class only three out of 12 of the Vintage Yachting Classes participated in the 2018 Vintage Yachting Games at Hellerup.

 Course Area's and Courses

 Wind conditions

 The Øresund in front of the Hellerup Sejlklub was during the 2018 Vintage Yachting Games one of the targets of the remains of the Hurricane Florence.
-This resulted in South-Westerly winds that varied between 12-38 knots over the period of the Vintage.
+This resulted in South-Westerly winds that varied between 12 and 38 knots over the period of the Vintage.

 Measurement

 Since all three classes just had major championships that include measurement, no measurement took place in this Vintage.

 Opening ceremony

 The opening ceremony took place in the main hall of the club house of the Hellerup Sejlklub.
 The formal opening was done by Rasmus Knude of Hellerup Sejlklub.

 Closing ceremony

 Due to the weather conditions the VIP race could not be started.
 So the closing ceremony started with the prize giving by Lars Ive and Peter Lübeck Stephenson.

 During the closing of the event Rudy den Outer handed over stainless remembrance plate with the Vintage logo to Peter Lübeck Stephenson.
 He also announced that the Union-Yacht-Club Attersee will be the host of the next Vintage Yachting Games.
-However before the date will be set an evaluation with the classes and organizers will take place.
+However, before the date will be set an evaluation with the classes and organizers will take place.
 After that the Vintage flag was received from Lars Ive, representing the Copenhagen organization.
 The flag was subsequently handed over to Stephan Beurle representing Austria as the next host country.